alkhoury98/Kalvad_Test/README.md

 -there is a postman collection attached to the project you can use.

 ## Access the Application
-once your application is running without using docker, you can access it at http://localhost:8080 if you are using docker, you can access it at http://localhost:9090
+-once your application is running without using docker, you can access it at http://localhost:8080 -if you are using docker, you can access it at http://localhost:9090